what survives in me

 I read all the names of the rivers and creeks

-roadside memorials permanent mile markers
+as roadside memorials blurred into permanent mile markers

 horizon x distance = distortion